ksu-cs-textbooks/cis526/content/x-examples/04-authentication/01-bypass.md

 ## Authentication Libraries

 There are many different authentication libraries and methods available for Node.js and Express.
 For this project, we will use the [Passport.js](https://www.passportjs.org/) library.
-It supports many different authentication strategy, and is a very common way that authentication is handled within JavaScript applications.
+It supports many different authentication strategies, and is a very common way that authentication is handled within JavaScript applications.

 For our application, we'll end up using several strategies to authenticate our users: